EoinKanro/files-to-videos-converter/README.md

 # How to use
 ### Build and start
-Requirements for build:
+Requirements for build and use:
 - Java 17
+- Maven
 - FFMPEG
-- Maven

 Build project:
 ```